The Franchise Law Review: Trade Secrets and Franchising

 - The requirement that the information 'has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information to keep it secret' means that as long as a businesses' supply chain, licensees, franchise holders and other business partners are required to observe its security requirements for the information, then theoretically it remains 'secret' and protectable.

-- The issue above highlights an important question for Member States: whether implementation of the Directive should come in addition to – or instead of – their national legislation and common law rules.
+- The issue above presented an important question for Member States: whether implementation of the Directive should come in addition to – or instead of – their national legislation and common law rules.
 In the United Kingdom, the regulations6 implementing the Directive make clear that they are to supplement and sit alongside the existing legal framework.
-Accordingly, in so far as the measures, procedures and remedies available in an action for breach of confidence provide wider protection to a trade secret holder than that provided under these new regulations, the trade secret holder may apply for those (wider) measures, procedures and remedies in addition or as an alternative to those provided for in the regulations.
+Accordingly, in so far as the measures, procedures and remedies available in an action for breach of confidence provide wider protection to a trade secret holder than that provided under these regulations, the trade secret holder may apply for those (wider) measures, procedures and remedies in addition or as an alternative to those provided for in the regulations.

 III NEW HEADS OF LIABILITY AND REMEDIES

 i Unlawful use of trade secrets

 Article 4 of the Directive sets out the types of liability for infringement of rights in qualifying trade secrets.
 These relate to the unlawful acquisition, use or disclosure of trade secrets and the production, offering or placing on the market, importation, export or storage of infringing goods.
 Infringing goods will be those whose design, characteristics, functioning, production process or marketing significantly benefit from trade secrets that have been unlawfully acquired, used or disclosed.